ForgeRock/exampleOAuth2Clients/iOS-AppAuth/README.md

         ### Option 1

-        The configuration parameter contains the OP's endpoint information and can be provided to the AppAuth authorization service manually.
-For example, add following extension to the main view controller (outside of the class definition):
+        The configuration parameter contains the OP's endpoint information and can be set manually.
+To have that option, add the following extension to the main view controller (outside of the class definition):

         ```swift
         // ViewController.swift